 $ prokka --kingdom Bacteria --outdir prokka_GCA_000006285 --genus Salmonella --locustag GCA_000006285 GCA_000006285.2_ASM828v3_genomic.fna

-You can further add other description such as organism details (genus, species, etc.).
+You can further add other descriptions such as organism details (genus, species, etc.).
 Make sure you annotate all the genome sequences you are dealing with and remember to change the output directory name, locus tag, and assembly version accordingly.
-After running this command, a new directory will be created in the name of each sequence and it will be consisting of 12 files with different extensions including the gff3 file.
+After running this command, a new directory will be created in the name of each sequence and will consist of 12 files with different extensions including the gff3 file.

 Creating pangenome/Running Roary

 We have got gff3 files of the genome sequences in the directories, now we need to copy the gff3 file from each directory into another directory (let’s say, gff_all).
 After that, open the terminal again and type the following command to run roary:

 $ roary -f ./tutorial -e -n -v ./gff_all/*.gff

 At this stage, Roary will get all the coding sequences, translate them into protein sequences, and generate pre-clusters.
 After that, roary will look for the paralogs using blastp and create clusters using MCL .
 Finally, it will take every isolate and order them according to the presence/absence of orthologs.
 This will take time depending upon the number of sequences (or gff3 files) you are using.